Floor

 -

-We would recommend that any new user undertake some training with an experienced operator.
+We would recommend training with an experienced operator.
+Pendulum manufacturers offer training on their test machines.

 Become a member and get involved in the UK Slip Resistance Group